k78ma/quartz/content/3A/MTE 325/Binary Ramp ADC.md

 aliases:
   - binary ramp ADC
 ---
 In a binary ramp ADC, a comparator is used to determine if the output of the DAC is greater than the analog signal to be converted.
+The binary ramp ADC is biased high; it doesn't stop conversion until its DAC output exceeds the input analog voltage, inherently rounding up to the next quantization level.

 Operation Procedure:
 1. Processor starts conversion by asserting the start of conversion (`SOC`) signal.